Ali Zahid

 Of course, we bombed again.
 Nobody was interested in social apps.
 The winner was a workplace and meetings tool and the runner-up a healthcare app.
 I can't compete with those.

-The distance past
+The distant past

 Following that, I put the app on pause.
 I forgot all about it until a year later, the judge who trashed the app at the first hackathon reached out to me about buying the app.
 What a turn of events.